paradoxe-tech/bioprod/README.md

 # BioProd Agent

-A bioproduction agent specialized in molecular biology and biotechnology tasks.
-Able to run command inside of a docker container, which allows it to use every biotool available.
+The first bioproduction AI agent, specialized in molecular biology and biotechnology tasks.
+It allows for task automation and neophyte usage of complex tools, by leveraging various pipelines to collect data, design pathways, run analysis, enhance molecules and so much more.
+Technically, it is able to run command inside of a docker container, which allows it to use every biotool available.

 for a quick overview of the output results, see [https://biomera-view.replit.app/](https://biomera-view.replit.app/) !